Skip to main content

 ignoreVoid

-This allows you to stop the rule reporting promises consumed with void operator.
+This option, which is true by default, allows you to stop the rule reporting promises consumed with the void operator.
 This can be a good way to explicitly mark a promise as intentionally not awaited.

 Examples of correct code for this rule with { ignoreVoid: true }: